-Bruins lead the nation with 114 NCAA team championships and 134 total national championships.
+Bruins lead the nation with 118 NCAA team championships and more than 134 total national championships.

 Experience the excitement of UCLA Sports.
 Alumni enjoy free admission all year long to Men’s & Women’s Water Polo, Men’s & Women’s Tennis, Women’s Swimming & Diving and Women’s Beach Volleyball.